linyuehzzz/linyuehzzz.github.io/teaching.md

 ---

 **Assistant Instructional Professor at the University of Chicago**
+- GISC 28100: Introduction to Geocomputation (Winter 2024)
+- GISC 28800: History of Cartography (Winter 2024)
 - GISC 28300: Topics in Geographic Information Science (Autumn 2023)

 **Instructor of Record at the Ohio State University**